Pipedream with Dylan Pierce

 00:46:22 - Scott Steinlage

-So I think a jet GBD would be smart enough to figure it out.
+So I think ChatGPT would be smart enough to figure it out.

 00:46:25 - Anthony Campolo

-But that's the thing that I really blows my mind about ChatGPT is when I explain what I want to do.
-Yeah, I just, I literally explain exactly what I want to do and it then like goes from that to figure out what it wants.
-I find that sometimes I don't even need to specify like anything code related.
-It's right.
-Surely English.
-That's what I'm saying, describing it.
+But that's the thing that really blows my mind about ChatGPT.
+I literally explain exactly what I want to do, and it goes from that to figure out what it wants.
+I find that sometimes I don't even need to specify anything code-related.
+It's just purely English.
+That's what I'm saying, just describing it.

 00:46:45 - Scott Steinlage